DmitryScaletta/twitch-dlp/DOWNLOAD_PRIVATE_VIDEOS.md

 ## FAQ

 Q: Is it automatable?
-A: Unfortunately no. Both twitchtracker.com and streamscharts.com are using anti DDOS protection, so it's not easy to retrieve the HTML content of these pages.
+A: Only partially.
+Both twitchtracker.com and streamscharts.com are using anti DDOS protection, so it's not easy to retrieve the HTML content of these pages.

-Q: Can you add support for sullygnome.com?
-A: It's not possible because they don't show seconds when the stream started (only hours and minutes).

 Q: Why is my VOD only partially downloaded?
 A: It can happen if there was a disconnect during the broadcast or if a streamer ended the broadcast and started it again in a few minutes.
 Twitchtracker combine these streams into one and only store information about the first one.
 So use streamscharts instead.